 - Rachel Carson’s Silent Spring (1962) documents the widespread harm caused by the indiscriminate use chemical pesticides, especially DDT.
 This environmental science book became an instant best seller and helped launch the grassroots environmental movement.

 - Edward O. Wilson’s Anthill: A Novel (2010), while a work of fiction, is a science-based novel that explores the need to promote biodiversity and habitat preservation.

 - Jennifer Price’s Flight Maps: Adventures with Nature in Modern America (2000) explores American’s philosophical and economic relationship with Nature.
 Her case study on the passenger pigeon, which closely parallels the destruction of the buffalo, reminds the reader that species preservation is not easy or a sure thing.

 Writing Opportunity: Research Writing

 The near extinction of the American buffalo, its preservation, and its eventual recognition as America’s first national mammal is a true American drama.
 This history is also an ideal platform for studying the implications of technology—especially the Shapes rifle, the train, and mass media—on massive species displacement, the destruction of indigenous cultures, and the transformation of the American West.
-These firsthand accounts in popular periodicals and scientific reports explore these themes.

 The first section of the bill provided that it shall be unlawful for any person, who is not an Indian, to kill, wound, or in any way destroy any female buffalo of any age, found at large within the boundaries of any of the Territories of the United States.…